 - Setting – The beach, Fictional town on the North Carolina coast.

 - Occupation – Restaurateur

 We love this series because the author masterfully incorporates interesting North Carolina history and culture into each mystery.
 After you’ve read one of the stories in this series, you’ll be compelled to research what you’ve just read and discover the facts behind the fiction.

-Author Ellen Crosby’s Wine Country Mysteries, which begins with The Merlot Murders provides an in-depth look at the wine industry and Virginia’s horse country while providing a complex mystery for the reader to solve.
+Wine Country Mysteries set in Virginia begins with The Merlot Murders and provides an in-depth look at the wine industry and Virginia’s horse country while offering a complex mystery for the reader to solve.